 Developing Software Licensing Guidance for the BBSRC Workshop

-The Institute in conjunction with ELIXIR-UK and the BBSRC are organising a workshop entitled “Developing Software Licensing Guidance for the BBSRC” in Manchester on 24 April 2017.
-The aim of this workshop is to develop community advice to BBSRC on the areas within the life sciences where software is being used, and appropriate written guidance for applicants and reviewers on how to make software reusable.
+The Institute in conjunction with ELIXIR-UK and the BBSRC organised a workshop entitled “Developing Software Licensing Guidance for the BBSRC” in Manchester on 24 April 2017.
+The aim of this workshop was to develop community advice to BBSRC on the areas within the life sciences where software is being used, and appropriate written guidance for applicants and reviewers on how to make software reusable.